 It’s used when brands want to create a bold, elegant, or premium effect without altering the structural surface too much.

-What Is Embossing?
+What is Embossing?

 Embossing uses a male-female die pair to press a design into the material, creating a raised texture without any color or foil.
 It’s purely a tactile effect—more subtle, but effective when the substrate allows for it (like thick paper or soft plastic films).

-While embossing works well for paperboard or soft sheet plastics, it’s less ideal for rigid molded parts or surfaces that have already been finished with paint, foil, or coatings.
+It is less ideal for rigid molded parts or surfaces that have already been finished with paint, foil, or coatings.

 Where Hot Stamping Foil Shines